steven0lisa/mcp-excel-db/README.md

 - **Field Validation**: Clear error messages when SQL queries reference non-existent fields
 - **MCP Protocol**: Seamlessly integrates with MCP-compatible clients
 - **Easy Installation**: Install and run with a single npx command

+## ⚡ Performance Optimizations

+For aggregate-only SELECT queries (where all selected expressions are aggregates like SUM/AVG/COUNT or built from them via arithmetic or CASE), the engine now uses a streaming aggregation fast path.
+Instead of loading the entire worksheet into memory and evaluating expressions per row, it streams through the file once, computes the needed aggregate counters, and then composes the final single-row result.

+Benefits:
+- Significantly lower memory usage on large files
+- Faster execution for aggregate-only queries without GROUP BY

+Supported patterns include:
+- Direct aggregates: `SELECT SUM(amount) AS total FROM Sheet1`
+- Derived expressions built from aggregates: `SELECT SUM(a*b)/SUM(w) AS weighted_avg FROM Sheet1`
+- CASE built on aggregates: `SELECT CASE WHEN SUM(w)=0 THEN 0 ELSE SUM(a*b*w)/SUM(w) END AS weighted_avg FROM Sheet1 WHERE category='A'`

+Notes:
+- The fast path applies to single-table queries without JOIN, GROUP BY, or DISTINCT.
+- You can disable the fast path for testing by constructing the query engine with `{ disableStreamingAggregate: true }`.
+- The default maximum supported rows was increased to 1,000,000 for CSV and stream-loaded Excel paths.

 ## 📦 Installation